Here's what a bitcoin ETF actually means for investors

 ETFs trade on traditional stock exchanges, and their value should rise when the underlying asset increases in price, or fall if it decreases.

-As crypto investors look to assess what the market impact of a bitcoin ETF might be, many are comparing the news of Wednesday to the SPDR Gold Shares ETF — the first-ever spot gold ETF — which got greenlit in 2004.
+As crypto investors look to assess what the market impact of a bitcoin ETF might be, many are comparing Wednesday's news to the greenlighting of the SPDR Gold Shares ETF — the first-ever spot gold ETF — in 2004.

-Ayyar said that the story for bitcoin and crypto will "accelerate" in 2024 now, as the approval of a spot bitcoin ETF could spark interest from retail investors who were previously sitting on the side-lines.
+Ayyar said the story for bitcoin and crypto will "accelerate" in 2024, as the approval of a spot bitcoin ETF could spark interest from retail investors who were previously sitting on the sidelines.

 What does a bitcoin ETF mean for investors?